-The Clinical Practice Guidelines were recently reviewed, updated and approved in September 2016 by MHP's Quality Improvement Committee.
+The Clinical Practice Guidelines were reviewed, updated and approved in September 2017 by our Quality Improvement Committee.

-Please review a list of these guidelines on our website, McLarenHealthPlan.org, or go to www.MQIC.org to view the most recent guidelines.
-If you have any questions, please contact Medical Management at (888) 327-0671.
-If you do not have access to our website and would like to have these guidelines mailed to you, please contact us at (888) 327-0671.
+Please review a list of these guidelines at McLarenHealthPlan.org or go to www.MQIC.org to view the most recent guidelines.
+If you have any questions, please contact Medical Management at (888) 327-0671 (TTY:711).
+If you would like to have these guidelines mailed to you, please contact us at (888) 327-0671 (TTY:711).